V-Sehra/GAT_for_nk_cells/README.md

 $M = \bigcup_{i} f_i = \bigcup_{i,j} c_{i,j}$

-To craft a reliable data set size from each $f_i$ a total of $s_{sub}$ subsamples are taken, each containing $n$ cells.
-To craft the graph structure the K-nearest neighborhood graph is applied to the individual subsamples and the edge features are either the inverse of the Euclidian distance or the cosine similarity.
+To craft a reliable data set size from each $f_i$ the measurement is subsampled, with each subsample containing $n$ cells.
 To ensure that the train and test data sets are still balanced per patient a fixed number of sub-samples (s_sub) is taken from each patient.
 This approach can lead to individual cells being in multiple train/test samples.

+To craft the graph structure the K-nearest neighborhood graph is applied to the individual subsamples and the edge features are either the inverse of the Euclidian distance or the cosine similarity.

 ## Requirements